The Dutch North Sea coast and its hinterland

 In the smallest hotel in the world

 We are curious.
 Normally, superlatives do not always do what they promise.
 But that was the case here.
-When we were in Grand Hotel de Kromme Raake * When we arrive in Eenrum at the agreed time, we are initially in front of closed doors.
-Through the window we see a reception that looks as if it comes from a picture by Edward Hopper.
-I immediately feel transported back to the 50s.
-Alone - no one answers our doorbell either.
-What now?
-It occurs to me that there may be information about this in our travel documents.
-There I discover a phone number.
-When I call there, the cider factory (mustard factory), which is just around the corner, answers.
+When we were in Grand Hotel de Kromme Raake When we arrive in Eenrum at the agreed time, we find the doors locked.
+Through the window we see a reception desk that looks like it came from a painting by Edward Hopper.
+I immediately feel like I've been transported back to the 50s.

 Unusual check-in